 Which has better clinical evidence, BrainsWay Deep TMS or EXOMIND?

 BrainsWay Deep TMS clinical evidence: Strong.
 Multiple RCTs for depression and OCD.
 Unique evidence for smoking cessation indication.
 EXOMIND clinical evidence: Emerging.
 FDA clearance data is available.
 Full peer-reviewed evidence base still developing.
-Evidence quality is not just about study count.
+Evidence quality is not about study count alone.
 Look at sample sizes, blinded evaluators, independence from manufacturer funding, and outcome durability.
-Older devices in the same category usually have stronger evidence simply because they've been studied longer.
+Older devices in the same category usually have stronger evidence because they've been studied longer.

 Is BrainsWay Deep TMS or EXOMIND more popular in psychiatry practices?